Marathon Training Recovery Guide: How To Recover Rapidly

 When exposed to the cold, your blood vessels constrict.

-Once they get a chance to warm up again, blood flushes through them and can help clear out lactic acid – allowing for a faster recovery.
+Once they get a chance to warm up again, blood flushes through them, helping to clear out lactic acid and allowing for a faster recovery.

 The cold exposure should also help reduce swelling and inflammation.

-While ice baths are a great option, somehow getting a hold of all that ice and having it ready after each run is just not that practical!
+While ice baths are a great option, somehow, getting hold of all that ice and having it ready after each run is just not practical!

 Some of the best alternatives are: